-A total of 427 holes for 107,842 metres have been drilled on the White Gold Project to date.
-These include 374 diamond drill holes and 53 reverse circulation ("RC") holes.
-Of the 427 holes drilled, 396 were drilled on the White Gold property and 31 were drilled on the QV property.
+A total of 433 holes for 108,924 metres have been drilled on the White Gold Project to date.
+These include 380 diamond drill holes and 53 reverse circulation ("RC") holes.
+Of the 33 holes drilled, 396 were drilled on the White Gold property and 37 were drilled on the QV property.
 Drilling was initially carried out by Underworld who drilled 121 diamond drill holes on the White Gold property.
 After acquiring the Project, Kinross drilled an additional 131 diamond drill holes and White Gold drilled 99 diamond drill holes and 45 RC holes.

 Drilling on the QV property was carried out by Comstock in 2012 when they drilled 57 core holes for 6,753 m.
-White Gold drilled 8 RC holes on the QV property totalling 870 m in 2019.
+White Gold drilled 8 RC holes on the QV property totalling 870 m in 2019 and a further 6 diamond drill holes totalling 1,082 m at the Chris Creek target in 2024.